cui-unige/modelisation-verification/README.md

 * [ ] did you install a code editor? (i.e Atom)
 * [ ] did you read the [Swift tutorial](https://kyouko-taiga.github.io/swift-thoughts/tutorial/)?
 * [ ] did you reply to Issue [#1](/../../issues/1) with your *full name*, *link to Github profile* (e.g. @stklik), *link to private repository*, *email address*

-*If you encounter any problems, solve them!*

-The order of escalation is:
-  1. Google is your friend. (response time < 1 sec.)
-  2. Read the manual. (response time < 1 min.)
-  3. Ask a friend/colleague. (response time < 30 mins.)
-  4. Stackoverflow.
-[Learn how](https://stackoverflow.com/help/how-to-ask) (response time < 12 hrs.)
-  5. Course assistants. (response time < 1 day.)
-  6. Professor. (response time ???)

 <!--
 ### Homework #1